dwifprasetyo/codemi-oa-ie/README.md

 minikube service ping-pong-app

-note: this step maybe different if you use gke or eks, i'm using minikube and kubectl to run kubernetes on my local machine
+note: this kubernetes step maybe different if you use gke or eks, i'm using minikube and kubectl to run kubernetes on my local machine